MittapalliHareesh/Android_FallingWords/README.md

 Technically, MVVM architecture was used and separated View, Bussiness logic, and API/Database operations.
 To keep observe data, I have used the LiveData object with RXJava.
 To inject components I have used Dependency Injection Library.

 As of now, this app supports portrait mode only.
-Due to time constraints, I could not able to handle landscape mode & could not able to write test cases.
+Due to time constraints, Could not able to write test cases and make app in landscape mode.